 - 5. Check oil level in the generator power plant (if installed).
 Refer to instructions and maintenance manual provided by the generator manufacturer for other pre-use service requirements applicable to this equipment.
 Check that extra oil and other service supplies are provided for the generator power plant if the motor home is to be used for extended periods. - 6.
-If supplied, check that jack, jack handle, and lug wrench are properly stowed. - 7.
-Make sure that a serviceable fire extinguisher is secured in the mounting bracket. - 8.
-Verify that all items you plan to take are on board. - 9.
+Make sure that a serviceable fire extinguisher is secured in the mounting bracket. - 7.
+Verify that all items you plan to take are on board. - 8.
 Check that accessories, such as a plastic sewer hose with the necessary fittings and a water supply line, such as garden-hose type approved for 125 psi, are on board.

-Note: It may be desirable to check ahead with specific campsites where you plan to stop for any special adapters which may be required.

-- 10. Fill fresh water tank, if required.
-(Refer to the Plumbing Section.) - 11.
-Make sure that drain-line cap and holding-tank knife valves are closed and secured.
+Note: It may be desirable to check ahead with specific campsites where you plan to stop for any special adapters which may be required. - 9.
+Fill fresh water tank, if required.
+(Refer to the Plumbing Section.) - 10.
+Make sure that drain-line cap and holdingtank knife valves are closed and secured.
 Add a holding-tank chemical to a few gallons of water in your body-waste holding tank.
-(Refer to Plumbing Section.) - 12.
-Check all stop lights, running lights, turn signals, and other vehicle safety items.
+(Refer to Plumbing Section). - 11.
+Check all stop lights, running lights, turn signals, and other vehicle safety items. - 12.
+Put motor home contents in "travel" condition. - 13.
+Secure any loose objects which could shift while traveling. - 14.
+Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door.

-- 13. Put motor home contents in "travel" condition. - 14.
-Secure any loose objects which could shift while traveling. - 15.
-Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door. - 16.
-Be sure all cabinets have the contents secured and the doors latched. - 17.
-Be sure all exterior doors are closed and locked. - 18.
-Adjust the driver's seat to the most comfortable position, then adjust the side-view mirrors for maximum visibility. - 19.
+- 15. Be sure all cabinets have the contents secured and the doors latched. - 16.
+Be sure all exterior doors are closed and locked. - 17.
+Adjust the driver's seat to the most comfortable position, then adjust the side-view mirrors for maximum visibility. - 18.
 Fill the fuel tank and be careful not to overfill.
 Your motor home is designed to use only the fuel recommended in the Chassis Operator's Manual.